-Therefore, if you occupy more than one property, your entitlement to relief is dependant on the rateable values of the other properties you occupy.
+Therefore, if you occupy more than one property, your entitlement to relief is dependent on the rateable values of the other properties you occupy.

 From 14 February 2014, additional rules were created.
 These allow ratepayers to retain the relief (where it would usually be lost immediately) for up to 12 months when a second non-disregarded property becomes occupied.

 Small business rate relief – 2010 - 2017